 HOW MANY DAYS DO YOU NEED IN SICILY?

->

-> If you are going to spend 10 days in Sicily, you should bear in mind: 10 days are not enough to travel the whole island.
-For us, the most difficult part of planning was to decide among different areas of the island that we really wanted to visit.
+If you are going to spend 10 days in Sicily, you should bear in mind: 10 days are not enough to travel around the whole island.
+For us, the most difficult time during the preparation of our tour was having to decide among different areas of the island that we really wanted to visit.

->

-> If you want to travel across the whole island, you will need at least 20 days to 1 month.
+If you want to travel across the whole island, you will need at least 20 days to 1 month.

 how to get around sicily

 The second thing you should consider is how to move around the island.
 Public transportation is not very extended or reliable.
 Buses are almost non-existent, while trains are old and extremely slow.
 With no doubt the most convenient plan is to visit Sicily by car.

 Although Sicilians have a reputation for being bad drivers, we did not have any problems.
 If you are into Road Trips, Sicily is an authentic paradise.